icebearwillhuntthemdown/TIL-Today-I-Learnt/❄️React/Component.md

 <br/><br/>

 ## Functional component
-functional components **don't** have access to state and lifecycle methods as they are parts of a class.
-Instead, you can use Hooks for functional comoonents.
+Functional components **don't** have access to state and lifecycle methods as they are parts of a class.
+Instead, you can use Hooks for functional components.
 Functional components are only for render() purpose, so it takes props and returns jsx.
 ```javascript
 import React from 'react';
 import logo from './logo.svg';